 Registering events with alcohol

 All members of the Penn student community, undergraduate, graduate, or professional, are expected to follow University policies and local, state, and federal laws at all times.
-These expectations extend to all event hosting, whether in on-campus spaces (such as fraternity houses or Houston Hall), off-campus residences, or third-party venues (such as clubs).
+These expectations extend to all event hosting, whether in on-campus spaces (such as fraternity houses or Houston Hall), off-campus residences, or third-party venues (such as restaurants or clubs).

 All student organizations are required to register social events with alcohol, regardless of where the event will be held.
 Registration helps student groups manage risk, since registered events require hosts to provide bartenders and security.
 Student group leaders should submit the registration materials and await response from University Life and/or an advisor (if applicable).
-Student groups should not publicize any event until they have received formal approval from University Life.
+Student groups should not publicize any event until they have received formal confirmation from University Life.

 Many University undergraduate student organizations are subject to policies regarding the possession and consumption of alcohol imposed by a parent organization.
 If the policies governing an individual organization impose more restrictive regulations regarding alcohol possession and consumption it will be necessary for that organization to follow its parent organization’s policies or risk sanctions.
 If, however, the parent organization permits the possession or consumption of alcohol where otherwise prohibited by University policy, the organization must comply with the University’s policy, notwithstanding its parent organization’s rules.

 Student groups hosting events where alcohol is served must have professional bartenders serving at the bar and professional security checking IDs at the front door.
 Funding is available to all undergraduate and graduate student groups to assist with the cost of these services.
 All student groups will have these costs automatically subsidized for up to four (4) events per semester.
 There is no separate application process to receive funds; University Life will book and pay for these services for events cleared to move forward.